youssefel01/Auctions/README.md

-# Auctions
-Auctions is a Django-based web application that enables users to create and manage online auctions.
-It offers features such as listing items, placing bids, monitoring auctions, and more.
 # Django Auctions Website

 This project is a Django-based web application for creating and managing online auctions.
 Users can list items for auction, place bids, and monitor auctions they're interested in.